-There’s nothing tastier—and more gorgeous—than this 4th of July Fruit Pizza.
+There’s nothing tastier—and more gorgeous—than this 4th of July fruit pizza.
 Loaded with red, white, and blue, it’s a stunning dessert for a patriotic holiday.
 Made with store-bought cookie dough and fresh fruit, this centerpiece dessert is easy to make, and I’ve got all the tips and tricks for you so that it turns out perfectly every time!

 I love this simple recipe, and it looks and tastes so amazing!
 I call it a fruit pizza because it’s pizza-shaped and topped with fruit toppings, but the pizza similarities end here.
 It’s all built on a sugar cookie dough base, and you can use store-bought dough to make it really easy.